apache/hbase-operator-tools/hbase-hbck2/README.md

    Options:
     -o,--override  override ownership by another procedure
-    -i,--inputFiles  take one or more files of encoded region names A 'raw' assign that can be used even during Master initialization (if the -skip flag is specified).
+    -i,--inputFiles  take one or more files of encoded region names -b,--batchSize   number of regions to process in a batch A 'raw' assign that can be used even during Master initialization (if the -skip flag is specified).
 Skirts Coprocessors.
 Pass one or more encoded region names.
 1588230740 is the hard-coded name for the